hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/142_the_vedanta_in_all_its_phases.md

 attempt of the unmanifested to manifest itself.
 Ay, you the mighty cause of this universe, trying to reflect yourself in little mud puddles!
 But after making the attempt for a time you find out it was all in vain and beat a retreat to the place from whence you came.
-This is Vairâgya, or renunciation, and the very beginning of religion.
+This is Vairāgya, or renunciation, and the very beginning of religion.
 How can religion or morality begin without renunciation itself?
 The Alpha and Omega is renunciation.
 "Give up," says the Veda, "give up."
 That is the one way,